near/core-contracts/lockup/README.md

     /// At the launch of the network transfers are disabled for all lockup contracts, once transfers
     /// are enabled, they can't be disabled and don't need to be checked again.
     TransfersDisabled { transfer_poll_account_id: AccountId },
 }

+/// Initialization argument type to define the vesting schedule pub enum VestingScheduleOrHash {
+    /// The vesting schedule is private and this is a hash of (vesting_schedule, salt).
+    /// In JSON, the hash has to be encoded with base64 to a string.
+    VestingHash(Base64VecU8),
+    /// The vesting schedule (public)
+    VestingSchedule(VestingSchedule),
+}

 /// Contains information about vesting schedule.